fvanroie/DscDashboard/docs/Installation_IIS.md

 ### Install the modules

-Install the DscDashboard and UniversalDashboard modules in the folder C:\Program Files\WindowsPowershell\Modules:
+Download and install the DscDashboard and UniversalDashboard modules in the folder C:\Program Files\WindowsPowershell\Modules:

 ```powershell
 PS> Get-Module -Name "*Dashboard*" -ListAvailable